-France is a country for every traveler to visit at some point.
+France is a country every traveler must visit at some point.
 It’s got it all: history, architecture, art, culture, etc. Not visiting France would be to lose out on far too much.
 Here are twelve things you can’t miss when traveling abroad to France!

 The Notre Dame cathedral holds a lot of history and was the inspiration for Victor Hugo’s novel, The Hunchback of Notre Dame, but it’s the French gothic architecture that really catches the eye.
 Mass is still held there, but you can tour it anytime during the day when you’re in Paris.
 Make sure to take the time to admire the stained glass windows and gargoyles during your tour.